 CA-170 is an oral small molecule drug candidate that is designed to selectively target VISTA and PDL1 immune checkpoint proteins, both of which independently function as negative regulators of immune activation.

-In June 2016, we dosed the first patient in a Phase 1 trial of CA-170 being conducted in patients with solid tumors and lymphomas.
-In November 2019, we announced initial data in conjunction with the Society for Immunotherapy of Cancer conference and based on this data no further patients will be enrolled in the study.
-We are currently evaluating future studies for CA-170.
+We conducted a Phase 1 trial of CA-170 in patients with solid tumors and lymphomas.
+Based upon initial data, we ceased enrollment in the study.
+Our collaboration partner, Aurigene Discovery Technologies Limited, or Aurigene, is conducting a Phase 2b/3 randomized study evaluating CA-170 in combination with chemoradiation.